I'm a provider

 Please enter a username and password.

 Lyme disease (LD) is a multisystem inflammatory disease caused by the spirochete Borrelia burgdorferi and transmitted by the bite of an infected ixodid tick endemic to Northeastern, North Central, and Pacific coastal regions of the United States.
-The disease is characterized by stages, beginning with localized infection of the skin (erythema migrans) followed by dissemination to many sites.
+The disease is characterized by stages, beginning with localized infection of the skin (erythema migrans), followed by dissemination to many sites.
 Manifestations of early disseminated disease may include lymphocytic meningitis, facial palsy, painful radiculoneuritis, atrioventricular nodal block, or migratory musculoskeletal pain.
 Months to years later, the disease may be manifested by intermittent oligoarthritis, particularly involving the knee joint, chronic encephalopathy, spinal pain, or distal paresthesias.
-While most manifestations of LD can be adequately treated with oral antibiotics, intravenous (IV) antibiotics are indicated in some patients with neurologic involvement or atrioventricular heart block.
-However, overdiagnosis and overtreatment of LD are common due to its nonspecific symptoms, lack of standardization of serologic tests, and difficulties in interpreting serologic tests.
-In particular, patients with chronic fatigue syndrome or fibromyalgia are commonly misdiagnosed as possibly having LD and undergo inappropriate IV antibiotic therapy.
+While most manifestations of Lyme disease can be adequately treated with oral antibiotics, intravenous (IV) antibiotics are indicated in some patients with neurologic involvement or atrioventricular heart block.
+However, overdiagnosis and overtreatment of Lyme disease are common due to its nonspecific symptoms, a lack of standardization of serologic tests, and difficulties in interpreting serologic test results.
+In particular, patients with chronic fatigue syndrome or fibromyalgia are commonly misdiagnosed as possibly having Lyme disease and undergo inappropriate IV antibiotic therapy.
 The purpose of this policy is to provide diagnostic criteria for the appropriate use of IV antibiotic therapy.
-The following paragraphs describe the various manifestations of LD that may prompt therapy with IV antibiotics and the various laboratory tests that are used to support the diagnosis of LD.
+The following paragraphs describe the various manifestations of Lyme disease that may prompt therapy with IV antibiotics and the various laboratory tests that are used to support the diagnosis of Lyme disease.

-Cranial neuritis, most frequently Bell’s palsy, may present early in the course of disseminated LD, occasionally prior to the development of antibodies, such that a LD etiology may be difficult to rule in or out.
-While Bell’s palsy typically resolves spontaneously with or without treatment with oral antibiotics, some physicians have recommended a lumbar puncture and a course of IV antibiotics if pleocytosis in the CSF is identified, primarily as a prophylactic measure to prevent further neurologic symptoms.
+Cranial neuritis, most frequently Bell palsy, may present early in the course of disseminated Lyme disease, occasionally prior to the development of antibodies, such that a Lyme disease etiology may be difficult to rule in or out.
+While Bell palsy typically resolves spontaneously with or without treatment with oral antibiotics, some physicians have recommended a lumbar puncture and a course of IV antibiotics if pleocytosis in the CSF is identified, primarily as a prophylactic measure to prevent further neurologic symptoms.

 A subacute encephalopathy may occur months to years after disease onset, characterized by subtle disturbances in memory, mood, sleep, or cognition accompanied by fatigue.
-These symptoms may occur in the absence of abnormalities in the electroencephalogram (EEG), magnetic resonance imaging (MRI), or CSF.
+These symptoms may occur in the absence of abnormalities in the electroencephalogram, magnetic resonance imaging, or CSF.
 In addition, the symptoms are nonspecific and overlap with fibromyalgia and chronic fatigue syndrome.
 Thus diagnosis of Lyme encephalopathy may be difficult and may be best diagnosed with a mental status exam or neuropsychological testing.
 However, treatment with IV antibiotics is generally not indicated unless CSF abnormalities are identified.

 Much rarer, but of greater concern, is the development of encephalomyelitis, characterized by spastic paraparesis, ataxias, cognitive impairment, bladder dysfunction, and cranial neuropathy.
 CSF examination reveals a pleocytosis and an elevation in protein.
-Selective synthesis of antispirochetal antigens can also be identified.
+Selective synthesis of anti-spirochetal antibodies can also be identified.
 A course of IV antibiotics with 3 to 4 weeks of ceftriaxone is suggested when CSF abnormalities are identified.

-A variety of peripheral nervous system manifestations of LD have also been identified.
-Symptoms of peripheral neuropathy include paresthesias, or radicular pain with only minimal sensory signs.
-Patients typically exhibit electromyographic (EMG) or nerve conduction velocity abnormalities.
+A variety of peripheral nervous system manifestations of Lyme disease have also been identified.
+Symptoms of peripheral neuropathy include paresthesias or radicular pain with only minimal sensory signs.
+Patients typically exhibit electromyographic or nerve conduction velocity abnormalities.
 CSF abnormalities are usually seen only in those patients with a coexistent encephalopathy.